piyushsinghpasi/Few-shot-Image-Classification/README.md

 ## Group-Name: 69-Friday

 ## Few Shot Learning(FSL)
 We implement few shot learning for image classification and perform analysis on it.
-More details in the report.pdf.
+FSL is implemented on Caltech-UCSD Birds-200-2011 dataset:[link](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) We vary N and K for N-way K-shot model to test the effect of N and K on our model architecture.
+More details in the report.pdf

 ## Model Architecture
+The model pipeline is designed by us and is an amalgamation of different techniques we have come acrosss.
 ![Model architecture](./Slides_n_Video/FSL_model_arch.png)

 ## References:   <br>